 KEY TAKEAWAY

 Zwift is the most popular indoor cycling app thanks to its active community that organizes events like group rides, races, and more.
-It resembles a game because it uses many gamification techniques (collecting badges and experience, building an avatar, etc.).
+It resembles a game because it uses many gamification techniques (collecting badges and experience, building an avatar, etc.) and graphics, not recordings of real routes.
 However, the cartoony graphics may not suit everyone, and the choice of routes is also quite limited.
+Continue reading for more info or try it here.

 My Zwift rating at a glance: